-If the flame is not detected within 7 s of the gas valve opening or if the flame is lost for 2 s during the 10 s stabilization period, the gas valve is shut off and a retry operation begins.
+If the flame is not detected within 7 s of the gas valve opening, the gas valve is shut off and a retry operation begins.
 During a retry operation, the vent motor starts a 15 s inter-purge and the ignitor warm-up time is extended to 27 s.
 If the flame is established for more than 10 s after ignition during a retry, the control clears the ignition attempt (retry) counter.
-If three retries occur during a call for heat, the furnace shuts down for 1 h.
-If at the end of the 1 h shut down there is a call for heat, the furnace initiates a normal start cycle.
-If the problem has not been corrected, the furnace locks out after three retries.
+If three retries occur during a call for heat, the furnace shuts down for one hour.
+If at the end of the one hour shut down there is a call for heat, the furnace initiates a normal start cycle.
+If the problem has not been corrected the furnace again lockouts after three retries.

-A momentary loss of gas supply, flame blowout, or a faulty flame probe circuit results in a disruption in the flame and is sensed within 1 s.
+A momentary loss of gas supply, flame blowout, or a faulty flame probe circuit results in a disruption in the flame and be sensed within 1 s.
 The gas valve de-energizes and the control begins a recycle operation.
 A normal ignition sequence begins after a 15 s inter-purge.
-If during the five recycles the gas supply does not return, or the fault condition is not corrected, the ignition control locks out for 60 min.
+If during the five recycles the gas supply does not return, or the fault condition is not corrected the ignition control lockouts for 60 min.